Loose tools are simple instruments, devices, or equipment that aid in improving the function of fixed assets.

 Air for the vehicle is equivalent to the loose tools used for the fixed assets.

-Runners Insight: Don’t consider Air a Loose tool for the automobile industry.
+Runners’ Insight: Air is not a Loose tool for the automobile industry.
 The above example is just for understanding.

 What’s the accounting treatment for loose tools?

-The first approach is to record it in a way similar to the raw materials.
-In other words, record the activity (which comprises the purchases and consumption during the year).
+The first approach is to record it similarly to the raw materials.
+In other words, record the activity (the purchases and consumption during the year).
 Thus, this account will have a running balance.

 Closing Loose tools = Beginning balance + Purchases – Consumption.